Thymus serphyllum ‘Elfin’ or Elfin thyme is without a doubt the most perfect thyme to plant in pathways, patios and as a thyme lawn.

 The honey made from all kinds of thyme is sought after by the connoisseur.

 Pruned back to control the growth just encourages it to grow thicker than ever.
-I love the texture, like a rough carpet to wriggle your toes in.
+I love the texture of Elfin thyme, like a rough carpet to wriggle your toes in.

-One of my favorite uses for Elfin thyme is planted around stone steps; it fills in quickly and cascades down to cover the sides to soften them.
+One of my favorite uses for this variety of thyme is planted around stone steps; it fills in quickly and cascades down to cover the sides to soften them.

 Plant in very well drained soil; if you have clay soil, add some turkey grit or small gravel for extra drainage.
 Don’t plant it under eaves or where it will get winter wet, and don’t use salt based de-icers as this will kill it.

 Grown in full sun or at least four to six hours of sun will give it compact flat growth.
 A slightly mounding growth habit will result from lower sun exposure.

 As a named variety, Elfin thyme is only reproduced by vegetative propagation, as if it’s seed propagated it won’t always come true.